Torgau: Post–World War II

 After the war, the Soviet secret police agency NKVD established its Special Camps Nos.
 8 and 10 in Fort Zinna and in the nearby Seydlitz barracks.
 Germans and some Soviet citizens were interned here or served sentences passed by the Soviet military tribunals.
 The East German People's Police used the Fort Zinna prison from 1950 to 1990 as a penitentiary.
 In the 1950s, it primarily housed political prisoners.

-The Memorial Site Torgau (formerly Documentation and Informationcenter Torgau (DIZ)), founded in 1991 and now under the administration of the Saxon Memorial Foundation for the commemoration of the victims of political despotism, researches and presents the history of the Torgau prisons in the permanent exhibition „Courage and Helplessness“.
+The Memorial Site Torgau (formerly Documentation and Informationcenter Torgau (DIZ)), founded in 1991 and now under the administration of the Saxon Memorial Foundation for the commemoration of the victims of political despotism, researches and presents the history of the Torgau prisons in the permanent exhibition "Courage and Helplessness".
 Recent commentary distinguishes the camps run by the Nazis and the Soviets.

-After World War II, Torgau was initially the district center of the state of Saxony Anhalt in East Germany.
+After World War II, Torgau was initially the district center of the state of Saxony-Anhalt in East Germany.
 After the dissolution of the states of East Germany in 1952, it became part of Bezirk Leipzig.
-In 1990, after the Unification of Germany, it became part of the Leipzig region of the state of Saxony.
+In 1990, after the reunification of Germany, it became part of the Leipzig region of the state of Saxony.
 In 2008 it became the center of the Nordsachsen district.